OpenNebula/website/content/product/control_plane_configuration/large-scale_deployment/fireedge_for_large_deployments.md

 </VirtualHost>
 ```

 Now the configuration should be ready.
-Restart  or reload the Apache configuration to start the application and point to the virtual host to check that everything is running.
+Restart  or reload the Apache configuration to start the application and point to the virtual Host to check that everything is running.

 {{< alert title="Note" color="success" >}}
 As you can see in the configuration inside the **location**, **ProxyPass** and **ProxyPassReverse** is in `/fireedge` that means it is a path of your domain `<YOUR_DOMAIN>/fireedge`.
-If you want the fireedge to be in the root you must change it to `/`.{{< /alert >}}
+If you want the FireEdge to be in the root you must change it to `/`.{{< /alert >}}

 **NGINX**

-You will need to configure a new virtual host in NGINX.
-Depending on the operating system and the method of installation, NGINX loads virtual host configurations from either `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled`.
+You will need to configure a new virtual Host in NGINX.
+Depending on the operating system and the method of installation, NGINX loads virtual Host configurations from either `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled`.

 ```default
 # No squealing.